Need a special offer?Find out if your project fits.

 • Documentation for older versions

-The approach described below can also be used for connecting to Microsoft Azure SQL databases.
+Note The approach described below can also be used to connect to Microsoft Azure SQL databases.

 Prerequisites